Seno-collab/seno-blackdragon/README.md

 Each domain exposes models, repositories, services and HTTP handlers under `internal/<domain>`.
 The entry point is in `cmd/server` and uses in-memory repositories.

+## Using sqlc

+SQL schema and query files live under the `db/` directory.
+Running `sqlc generate` produces typed query code in `internal/db` which can then be used by the domain repositories.
+The example `Postgres` user repository demonstrates how the generated `db.Queries` type is injected into the service layer.